Jainism in the United Kingdom

 Adherents of Jainism first arrived in the United Kingdom in the 19th century.
 Britain, mainly England, has since become a center of the Jain diaspora with a population of 40,000 in 2007.
+The 2021 United Kingdom census recorded a population of 24,991 Jains in England and Wales, and 44 Jains in Northern Ireland.

 History

 In 1873 Hermann Jacobi encountered Jain texts in London.
 He later visited India to further study and translate some of them.
 Later during 1891–1901, Mahatma Gandhi in London corresponded with Shrimad Rajchandra regarding questions raised by missionaries.

 Champat Rai Jain was in England during 1892–1897, to study law.
 He established the Rishabh Jain Lending library 1930.
 Later he translated several Jain texts into English.

 During 1906–1910, Jugmandar Lal Jaini was at Oxford as a law student.
 In 1909 he created the Jain Literature Society in London together with F. W. Thomas and H. Warren.

 In 1949 The World Jaina Mission was founded in London, by M. McKay, W. H. Talbot, F. Mansell, and Mrs. K. P. Jain.